NenX/Rust-and-C-Interoperability-Practical-Guide/README.md

 cargo build
 ```

-After building, `staticlib_gen.lib` (on Windows, or `libstaticlib_gen.a` on Linux) will be generated in `target/debug/`.
+After building, `staticlib_gen.lib` will be generated under `target/debug/` (on Windows, on Linux it is `libstaticlib_gen.a`).

 ---

-## 3. Calling C ABI Dynamic and Static Libraries from Rust
+## 3. Linking and Calling C ABI Dynamic and Static Libraries in Rust

-This section explains how to link and call dynamic and static libraries in a Rust project.
+This section introduces how to link and call dynamic and static libraries in a Rust project.

-Return to the `call_libs` directory:
+Go back to the `call_libs` directory:

 ```shell
 cd ../call_libs